gojangra-cisco/Monitoring-System/README.md

 ## 📄 License

-ISC License - Feel free to use for hackathons and learning!
+ISC License - Feel free to use and learning!

 ## 🤝 Contributing

-This is a hackathon project, but improvements are welcome:
+This is a sample project, but improvements are welcome:
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request

-## 🎉 Hackathon Tips

-### Presentation Points
-- ✅ Solves real DevOps problem
-- ✅ Full-stack implementation
-- ✅ Modern tech stack
-- ✅ Scalable architecture
-- ✅ Professional UI/UX
-- ✅ Working demo with test data

-### Demo Script
-1. Show problem statement
-2. Explain architecture
-3. Live demo with simulator
-4. Show multi-namespace capability
-5. Highlight error detection
-6. Show real-time updates

 ## 📞 Support

-For issues or questions during the hackathon:
+For issues or questions:
 1. Check component-specific READMEs
 2. Review troubleshooting section
 3. Check console/logs for errors

 ---

-**Built for Hackathon** | **Node.js + React + Kubernetes** | **2025**